 Assistant Professor of Contemporary Religious Context

 Curriculum Vitae (PDF, 486KB)

-Jennifer S. Leath (she/they/xe) is the Queen's University faculty as Queen's National Scholar and Assistant Professor of Black Religions in the School of Religion.
-Bridging concerns of religious ethics and African American studies, much of her current writing and reaching focuses on the sexual ethics and economies of historically Black churches and Afro-Diasporic religion in the United States.
+Jennifer S. Leath (she/they/xe) is the Queen's National Scholar and Assistant Professor in Black Religions within the School of Religion.
+Bridging concerns of religious ethics and African American studies, much of her current writing and research focuses on the sexual ethics and economies of historically Black churches and Afro-Diasporic religion in the United States.

 Committed to interdisciplinary scholarship, Leath's first monograph, From Black to Quare (and then) to Where: Theories of Justice and Black Sexual Ethics, is forthcoming with Duke University Press.
 Leath is also completing her monograph, Childcare Activists: Reframing Afro-Diasporic Faith from the Home to the Streets, which actively engages the intersection of the spiritualities, activism, and secular childcare work of Afro-Diasporic women in the United States.

 Leath also co-founded the Center on African American Religion, Sexual Politics & Social Justice at Columbia University where she served as a Senior Fellow, Director for Research, and Assistant Director for Research.
 She was a 2014-15 research associate and visiting lecturer at Harvard Divinity School's Women's Studies in Religion Program.
 Prior to joining the Queen's faculty, Dr. Leath was Assistant Professor of Religion and Social Justice and Director of the Masters of Social Justice & Ethics at Iliff School of Theology.